Let’s be honest. We all know there are a lot of things about modern life that are not good for our health.

 This is when we started to see the emergence of special pillows designed to align our necks when sleeping, lifting equipment designed to help us lift from the legs rather than the back, chairs that force us to sit up straight rather than slouch, and vertical mice that allow us to control our computers without misaligning our wrists.

-While these tools can sometimes appear strange because they are not what we are used to, the use of ergonomic tools have been shown to reduce fatigue, muscle soreness and stiffness, repetitive strain injuries, and headaches, and they just leave us feeling better in general.
+While these tools can sometimes appear strange because they are not what we are used to, the use of ergonomic tools has been shown to reduce fatigue, muscle soreness and stiffness, repetitive strain injuries, and headaches, and they just leave us feeling better in general.

 Do you need more reasons to start upgrading some of the tools you use daily to ergonomic tools?